 There may be a few others, but these are the ones I receive payments from on a semi-regular basis (most of them have a minimum payment threshold - usually $25 or $50, so I may not get payments from every one, every month).

-Let me jump in here and say that several months ago, when I wanted to really start working toward a full-time income, I needed to up my game.
-The first thing I did to learn more is buy How to Blog for Profit Without Selling Your Soul.
+Let me jump in here and say that when I wanted to really start working toward a full-time income, I needed to up my game.
+The first thing I did to learn more was buy a copy of How to Blog for Profit Without Selling Your Soul.

 This ebook is fantastic and I cannot recommend it enough!!
-In fact, it was so good that I also signed up for Ruth’s Elite Blogging Academy (EBA).
-(PS – this course is not available again until Spring 2016 but I’ll update when it comes back!)
+In fact, it was so good that I also signed up for Ruth's Elite Blogging Academy (EBA).
+(PS - this course is not available all the time, so get on the waiting list if it's not open)